goelakash/serverless-btc-notifier/README.md

 If all went well, your stack has now been created.

-3. The previous step creates an SNS topic to publish the price updates.
-Update the SNS topic ARN in your Lambda function.
-Refer [this](http://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) to add the SNS_TOPIC environment variable to the lambda function created by cloudformation.

-4. We're almost done.
+3. We're almost done.
 The SMS subscription that you've setup may not send the SMS in a timely or a reliable manner.
 To change that, update your Text Messaging preferences in SNS to ```Transactional```.
 You can read more [here](http://docs.aws.amazon.com/sns/latest/dg/sms_publish-to-phone.html).

 That's it.
 You're daily bitcoin price ticker should be up and running smoothly.